mrdbourke/pytorch-deep-learning/README.md

 ### How do I get started?

+You can read the materials on any device but this course is best viewed and coded along within a desktop browser.

+The course uses a free tool called Google Colab.
+If you've got no experience with it, I'd go through the free [Introduction to Google Colab tutorial](https://colab.research.google.com/notebooks/basic_features_overview.ipynb) and then come back here.

+To start:

 1. Click on one of the notebook or section links above like "[00.
 PyTorch Fundamentals](https://www.learnpytorch.io/00_pytorch_fundamentals/)".
 2. Click the "Open in Colab" button up the top.
 3. Press SHIFT+Enter a few times and see what happens.